hitachi-vantara/hv-playbooks-vspone-block/create-HUR-journals/Readme.md

   start_journal_id: 0
   copy_pace_setting: "MEDIUM"
 ```
 Note: The playbook will work for either MCU, RCU, or both.
+Options for "copy_pace_setting" are "SLOW", "MEDIUM", "FAST".

 Run the playbook with _ansible-playbook <playbook_name>_

 This generates an output file as shown below.

 **Sample Output:**
 ```
 #cat /tmp/journal_config_report_20250914_013322.txt